-A well-known family of techniques from Statistics suitable for the Distance Step is Correspondence Analysis (CA)[Greenacre 1993; SAS Institute Inc 2000; StatSoft Inc 2002].
+A well-known family of techniques from Statistics suitable for the Distance Step is the Correspondence Analysis (CA) family [Greenacre 1993; SAS Institute Inc 2000; StatSoft Inc 2002].
+CA has been reinvented under different names such as Dual Scaling, Optimal Scaling and Reciprocal Averaging.
 Its simplest version, called Simple Correspondence Analysis (SCA), is designed to analyze the relationship of two nominal variables.
 SCA takes as input a 2-way counts table (Figure 4).
 The rows of the counts table can be thought of as data points in a p-dimensional coordinate space defined by the p columns.
 As such, there is a distance between two data points.
 CA eliminates the dependencies among the columns by extracting a reduced set of new columns that are independent of each other, while still preserving all or most of the information about the differences between the rows.
 Figure 6 shows an example output from CA. CA is similar to Principal Component Analysis (PCA) except that CA is for nominal variables while PCA is for numeric variables.
 Just like PCA, each successive independent dimension (called a principal axis) explains less and less of the overall information.